vatbub/HearingAidAndroid/app/src/main/res/raw-de/about.md

 ## The MIT License (MIT)

-Copyright © 2016 OHoussein
+- Play/Pause button: Copyright © 2016 OHoussein, 2015 Alex Lockwood
-Copyright © 2015 Alex Lockwood
+- Maoni: Copyright © 2016 Armel Soro

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation